Cupochino/VAPT_Tools/Web/Burp.md

 Browse to https://portswigger.net/activate/

-Paste the challenge request
+Paste the challenge request !!!Only click 'Send' once!!!

-	Copy the activation response into a text file !!!Only click once!!! > Transfer file to offline device
+	Copy the activation response into a text file > Transfer file to offline device

 <h2><b>Offline Device</b></h2>